-New Haven Land Trust manages 46 community gardens and 6 land preserves covering approximately 80 acres in the City of New Haven.
-We also provide environmental education.
-Our mission is to promote the appreciation and preservation of natural resources in New Haven for the benefit and education of the community.
+New Haven Land Trust manages 46 community gardens, operating in every neighborhood, and 6 coastal land preserves covering approximately 80 acres in the City of New Haven.
+Our mission is to engage people in the stewardship and cultivation of the land for a healthier community and environment.

 Stewarded gardening activities in forty-six gardens across New Haven, engaging over 1,000 gardeners as primary program participants; distributed 4,800 seedlings, 600 seed packets, and over 150 cubic yards of compost or garden soil to community gardeners; Installed five new sheds from recycled materials, repaired fencing and built 28 new raised beds at gardens throughout the city.